Areas of Expertise

 - Rail-highway grade crossing safety and design, following FHWA Railroad-Highway Grade Crossing Handbook and FRA Regulations Part 234.

 - Railway signaling concepts, both for train control and grade crossing protection.

 - Time, distance and speed investigations involving rail operations.

-- Derailment inspection committee.
-Grade crossing collision investigation committee.
+- Derailment and grade crossing collision investigation.

 - Air side improvement design, such as runway extensions and rehabilitation, taxiway and apron construction, airfield lighting, obstruction removal.